-- We expect to install temporary fencing to discourage access to the newly planted floodplain and wetland.
+- We have installed temporary fencing to discourage access to the newly planted floodplain and to protect the plants.

 - Workers will be onsite approximately monthly to inspect and care for plants.
 They will replace plants that are dead or dying due to natural causes, but not plants damaged by people.
 While it may be tempting to go exploring, we hope you and your pets stay on the path and the bridge so the new plants stay healthy.